delingren/walle/integration.md

 I am dividing the electronics into two parts.
 The lower part is mounted on the chassis near the drive train.
 It contains the MCU, the audio player, and the H-bridges.
 The upper part is basically a hub for everything related to the head, arms, IR remote, and the push button.
 The two parts are connected with a ribbon cable and Dupont connectors.

 The power source is first fed to the switch.
-The switched power is fed to both the upper and the lower parts.
+The switched power is then fed to both the upper and the lower parts.
 The switch is a three way one.
-In addition to on and off, there is also a "play" mode.
+In addition to on and off, there is also a "try me" mode.
 In that mode, two extra wires are connected.
 I didn't use it in v2.
 But here I am connecting one of them to `GND` and the other to a GPIO pin so that we can read the mode.
 So here's the finished switch, with one input and two outputs.
 The connectors are 2-pin JST RCYs.
 The female end can be directly plugged into standard 2.54mm Dupont male connectors.
 I had to enlarge the existing holes on the switch PCB using a small file.
 Otherwise it's rather trivial to cut existing wires and solder new ones.
 The following picture was taken before soldering wires for the mode switch.

 ![switch](./media/IMG_0359.jpeg)